nplatonov/ASTDmapper/README.md

 ### Land mask

-Land is used for terrestial masking of marine traffic
+Land is used for terrestrial masking of marine traffic.

 [Land polygons](https://osmdata.openstreetmap.de/data/land-polygons.html) of the [Data Derived from OpenStreetMap for Download](https://osmdata.openstreetmap.de/) project is used for land mask.